 Relying on publicly available data does not provide a complete picture of the Company's electoral spending.
-For example, the Company's payments to trade associations that may be used for election-related activities are undisclosed and unknown.
-This proposal asks the Company to disclose all of its electoral spending, including payments to trade associations and other tax-exempt organizations, which may be used for electoral purposes.
-This would bring our Company in line with a growing number of leading companies, including American International Group Inc., Hartford Financial Services Group Inc., and MetLife Inc., which present this information on their websites.
+For example, the Company's payments to tax-exempt groups, such as 501(c)(4)s, that may be used for election-related activities are undisclosed and unknown.
+This proposal asks the Company to disclose all of its and its subsidiaries' electoral spending, including payments to tax-exempt organizations groups such as 501(c)(4)s, which may be used for electoral purposes.
+This would bring our Company in line with a growing number of leading companies, including American International Group Inc., Hartford Financial Services Group Inc., and WestRock Co., which present this information on their websites.